-Last year, thousands participated with their community organizations, religious groups, and student bodies to discuss the underpinnings of what has become a constant societal discussion—racism.
-This year, the second annual Sacramento Faces Race weekend will be October 27-30.
-Taking place at sites like the Sacramento Public Libraries, Folsom Lake College, coffee houses, and houses of worship, SFR continues to deliver its promise to be the country’s largest Teach-In ever to address systemic racism.
+Over the years, thousands participated with their community organizations, religious groups, and student bodies to discuss the underpinnings of what has become a constant societal discussion—systemic racism.
+We continue to schedule teach-in weekends annually and appreciate our supportive community partners like the Sacramento Public Libraries, Folsom Lake College, coffee houses, and houses of worship,

-The goal of the weekend is to recognize and understand systemic racism from the Black-American experience and perspective.
+The goal of the weekend is to recognize and understand systemic racism from Black-Americans' experiences and perspectives.
 To learn how it operates.
 To see how it affects individuals and our communities.
 And to provide a springboard for positive and equitable change.
-Participants are invited to professionally facilitated panel discussions, creative programming opportunities like last year’s very successful Hip Hop Green Dinner, our 2016 panel discussion about How Fear Affects Peoplehood and Policy, 2017 and 2018 facilitated discussions about 500 years of the creation of racism, or to simply download a self-directed discussion that can be privately held in the comfort of your living rooms.
+Participants are invited to professionally facilitated panel discussions, creative programming opportunities like our 2015 Hip Hop Green Dinner, our 2016 panel discussion about How Fear Affects Peoplehood and Policy, 2017 and 2018 facilitated discussions about 500 years of the creation of racism, or to simply download a self-directed discussion that can be privately held in the comfort of your living rooms.